jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (25) section 218(2)(a) (which relates to the obligation to provide copies of documents):
   (26) section 221(6) (which relates to approval of an amalgamation proposal):
   (27) section 222(6) (which relates to short form amalgamations):
-  (27A) section 239AEA(3) (which relates to the failure by a company in administration to disclose the fact of administration):
+  (27A) section 239AEB(3) (which relates to the failure by a company in administration to disclose the fact of administration):
   (27B) section 239AW(4) (which relates to attendance by a director at a watershed meeting):
-  (28) section 243(10) (which relates to the duty of a liquidator to summon meetings of creditors).
+  (28) section 243(10) (which relates to the failure of a director to sign a certificate as to solvency).
 (2) A person convicted of an offence against any of the following sections of this Act is liable to a fine not exceeding $10,000:
   (a) section 34(3) (which relates to an alteration to the constitution of a company by the court):
   (b) section 87(4)(a) (which relates to the obligation to keep a share register):